cochaviz/mep/notes/progress.md

   same Bert model, but with different fine-tuning methods provided by HuggingFace Transformers.
 - I've successfully ran a small experiment, and gathered and analyzed results, on the setup mentioned above.
-The conclusion seems taht

 The following two subsections expand and motivate the conclusions and decisions I've made above.
 In the last section, I also talk about the experiment I ran and